chrisdickinson/neversaw.us/content/drafts/understanding-wasm-pt-2.md

 access to the iPhone platform in favor of web platform technologies.
 The new mobile web would not have plugins.

-JavaScript remains fast and ubiquitous today.
+JavaScript remains popular, fast, and ubiquitous today.
 And yet, at the turn of the '10s, there was still no good alternative to NPAPI plugins for desktop browsers.
 Like Smalltalk, JavaScript was still difficult to program "in the large"; like Java, running existing software required a language port — companies with large C++ applications had to manually rewrite them in JavaScript.
 Google was particularly interested in solving this problem, having just launched its ChromeOS project, which would replace the traditional user-visible operating system layer with a web browser.
-They launched three projects: [Dart][dart][^dart], PPAPI (["Pepper"][pepper]), and Native Client (["NaCl"][nacl][^nacl], a pun on "Salt".)
+They launched three
+projects: [Dart][dart][^dart], PPAPI (["Pepper"][pepper]), and Native Client (["NaCl"][nacl][^nacl], a pun on "Salt".)
 While Dart was capable of compiling to JavaScript as a target, it lost some language capabilities in the process — it was clearly intended to _replace_ JS long-term.
 PPAPI and NaCl endeavoured to harden the NPAPI plugin interface by running plugin ISA code in a virtual machine[^pnacl].
 Competing browser vendors balked at the cost of supporting an entirely separate virtual machine; they were at an impasse.

 ---

 ### Interlude: Virtual ISAs

+What was happening with computer hardware while all this was happening with web browsers?
 It's worth revisiting that 90's workstation market at this point.
 The market for custom RISC processors unexpectedly shrunk dramatically in the 2000's because Intel x86 processors caught up to the performance of the more expensive RISC designs while remaining relatively low-cost.
 This was completely unexpected.

 In fact, x86 seemed to be _doomed_ at the turn of the century.
 Much was made of perceived performance boundaries of the x86 ISA; the most common prediction